ZephyrTransport/governance/DRAFT governance.md

 All of the Foundation projects share these principles.
 Similarly, Foundation projects are required to govern themselves independently of undue commercial influence.

 #### OPERATION
-All projects are composed of volunteers and nobody (not even members or officers) are paid directly by the Foundation for their job.
+All projects are composed of volunteers and nobody (not even members or officers) are paid directly by the Foundation for their job -- though expenses for travel may be reimbursed.
 There are many examples of committers that are paid to work on the projects, but never by the Foundation themselves, but rather by companies or institutions that use the software and want to enhance it or maintain it.

 The Foundation may contract out various services, including accounting, press and media relations, and infrastructure system administration.